Ma-Marcinowski/Verificational-Model/README.md

         - VGG13 Core Network - {as desc in pap except for 2nd pool}

-        - Fully Connected Layers - either three [4096, 1024, 256], two [4096, 4096] or no FCL layers, and one output neuron (sigmoid activation) - for both core network variants;
+        - Fully Connected Layers - either three [4096, 1024, 256] or two [4096, 4096] FCL layers, and one output neuron (sigmoid activation) - for both core network variants;

         - Activation - ReLU for all layers, sigmoid for the output neuron;